Micro-SaaS Revenue potential: locked in the signed-in dossier

 The $1M+ Club: 8 Niches Worth Studying

-Eight niches in our database carry revenue potential estimates of $1M-$10M ARR.
+Eight niches in our database carry revenue potential estimates of $1M-financial details locked.
 These are outliers in the micro-SaaS world, bordering on traditional SaaS territory.
 But they share characteristics that any founder can learn from:

 Three patterns emerge from this group: